 Set elastomeric bearings directly on the concrete surface.
 If the beams seats are to be sealed with an epoxy or non-epoxy sealer prior to setting the bearings, do not apply sealer to the concrete surfaces under the proposed bearing locations.
 If these locations are sealed, or membrane cured, remove the sealer or membrane cure to the satisfaction of the Engineer before setting the bearings.
 Perform this removal at no expense to the Department.

 Set elastomeric bearings on bridge seat areas that are flat with a smooth level surface measured using a level placed across the entire bearing area with a tolerance of +/- 1/8 inch.
 This tolerance is not applicable to adjacent box beams.
 The elastomeric bearing shall be in contact with the bridge seat for a minimum of 95 percent of the outside perimeter of the bearing prior to and after beam/girder erection.
 If the bridge seat area is high or uneven measured +/- 1/8 inch using a straight edge across the entire bearing area, use a bushhammer or grinder followed by thin film of trowelable mortar per Supplemental Specification 843 to fill the pitted surface to bring the seat area to the proper elevation and provide a level, even surface.
 If the bridge seat area is lower than Plan elevation by 1/4-in or less, use trowelable mortar per Supplemental Specification 843 to level the surface.
 Provide a Corrective Work Plan according to 501.05.C for bridge seat locations that are greater than 1/4-in below Plan elevations.
+The Department will pay the cost of the corrective work for a pre-existing bearing seat per 109.05 unless otherwise noted in the contract documents.

 Position elastomeric bearings so that, when the completed bridge is at 60 ºF (16 ºC), the elastomeric bearings are vertical.
 If the bridge is erected at an ambient temperature higher than 80 °F or lower than 40 ºF and the bearing shear deflection exceeds 1/6 of the bearing height at 60 ºF ± 10 ºF, raise the beams or girders to allow the elastomeric bearings to return to their undeformed shape at 60 ºF ± 10 ºF.